yashica/UdacityReactND_P2_redux_wouldYouRatherGame/README.md

 # Would You Rather Project

+______
+This is the project submission for Udacity Nano Degree "React Developer" project 2 - "Would You Rather..?".
+It is the final assessment project for Udacity's React & Redux course.

+Project Overview
+The "Would You Rather?"
+Project is a web app that lets a user play the “Would You Rather?” game.
+The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.

+In this app, users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.
+______

 This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.